VishwaasHegde/E2ERaga/README.md

 3. Once you run this command, there will be a prompt - `Press 1 to start recording or press 0 to exit:`
 4. Enter accordingly and start recording for `duration` duration
 5. After this the raga label and the tonic frequency is outputted

+## File input
+E2ERaga supports recorded audio samples which can be provided at runtime

+Steps to run:
+1. Run the command `python test_sample.py --runtime_file=<audio_file_path> --tradition=<hindustani/carnatic> --file_type=wav`
+   Example: `python test_sample.py --runtime_file=data/sample_data/Ahira_bhairav_27.wav --tradition=hindustani --file_type=wav`
+2. The model supports wav and mp3 file (--filetype defaults to wav if not provided), with mp3 there will be a delay in converting into wav format internally
+3. After this the raga label and the tonic frequency is outputted